gzone0111/gzone0111.github.io/_pages/about.md

 ## Bibliography
-I am a first-year MPhil student in computer science at the Hong Kong University of Science and Technology, very fortunate to be advised by [Prof. Yangqiu Song](https://cse.hkust.edu.hk/~yqsong/).
+I am Hongting Tsang (曾康庭), a first-year MPhil student in computer science at the Hong Kong University of Science and Technology, very fortunate to be advised by [Prof. Yangqiu Song](https://cse.hkust.edu.hk/~yqsong/).

 Prior to MPhil, I earned my Bachelor of Engineering in Computer Science in HKUST. \\